draggsconnor/BlipKit/manual/generating-sound.md

 <dt><var>BK_SAMPLE_RANGE</var></dt>
 <dd>
-<p>Sets the playable frame range of the <a href="../playing-samples/">sample</a>.</p>
+<p>Sets the frame range of the <a href="../playing-samples/">sample</a> to play.</p>
-<p>This is an array of two integers, in which the first value defines the start offset, and second one the end offset.
+<p>This is an array of two integers, in which the first value defines the start offset, and the second one the end offset.
 The end offset itself is not included in the range.</p>
 <p>If a offset is negative, it is relative to the sample end + 1.
 So a value of -1 for the range end will be the sample length.</p>
 <p>The range is reset when a new sample is set.</p>